PlumpMath/eventloop-16/PRESS-RELEASE.md

   > Users will generate content (text) based on events that they are currently at and be able to share these ‘events’ to a time line.
 Other users near these locations will see the events on their person time lines and be able to upvote or downvote them which will raise or lower visibility.

 ## Quote from You ##
   > Are you new to the area?
 Are you just passing by?
-Well check out Wat’s Crackin’ to find out the most crackin’ parties nearby.
+Well check out EventLoop to find out what's going on around you.

 ## How to Get Started ##
   > Download the app and login via Facebook.

 ## Customer Quote ##
-  > Wat's Crackin’ has completely put me in touch with the community around me, and has been absolutely great in helping me find new and exciting things to do.
+  > EventLoop has completely put me in touch with the community around me, and has been absolutely great in helping me find new and exciting things to do.

 ## Closing and Call to Action ##
   > What’s good in the neighborhood!
 Check out the app and never be at the wrong event again.